All the Way Up (Emily Osment song): Composition

 "All the Way Up" has an emphasis mainly on the bass and drums, but the guitar is also dominant in the song.
-Osment has listed Alanis Morissette as one of the main inspirations for the single, and album in general.
-She stated that Morissette's album Jagged Little Pill was the main influence for her musical career, and that she had incorporated themes from the album into her own.
+Osment has listed Alanis Morissette as one of the main inspirations for the single, and EP in general.
+She stated that Morissette's album Jagged Little Pill was the main influence for her musical career, and that she had incorporated themes from the EP into her own.
 When being interviewed about the single, Osment stated:

 “That song was written about a year ago and I recorded the final recording three or four months ago.
 I wrote it with Tony Fagenson and Max Collins....
 When we first wrote it we wanted to write a song about breaking out...
 A lot of kids can connect with that because we all have strange habits.